Introduction

 Active and progressive versus passive and conservative

 Science works in different ways to actively try to get an answer to a question.
 If after 15 years the given answer needs an update or a complete change because of new findings, as science is a progressive field that is not worried about admitting or removing wrong approaches, it will not hesitate to do so.
-What the Quran and the Muslim community do is have a book full of statements and wait passively for outside active work, to put like a sticker one of the answers of, for example, science, onto a statement in their book to make the specific verse valid, less complicated, or miraculous.
+What the Quran and the Muslim community do, is have a book full of statements and wait passively for outside active work, to put like a sticker one of the answers of, for example, science, onto a statement in their book to make that specific verse valid, less complicated, or miraculous.

 Before starting: the essentials

-2. Controversial verses create a vicious circle:
+Controversial verses create a vicious circle:

-1. if verses can be controversial because of translation problems or a wrong interpretation, why does God repeat in a lot of verses that He revealed the verses clearly?
+if verses can be controversial because of translation problems or a wrong interpretation, why does God repeat in a lot of verses that He revealed the verses clearly?

-2. if you read the Quran in your own language other than Arabic, and it is said to be 'insufficient' as a translation, why are the translations into other languages all the same and have the same message?
+if you read the Quran in your own language other than Arabic, and it is said to be 'insufficient' as a translation, why are the translations into other languages all the same and have the same message?

-3. if all these translations are wrong and only specific ones are correct, why are the verses that are supposed to be revealed 'so clearly by God', so susceptible to wrong translation?
+if all these translations are wrong and only specific ones are correct, why are the verses that are supposed to be revealed 'so clearly by God', so susceptible to wrong translation?

-4. if the verses are perfect words of God, but our minds are unable to understand them, why are they written in a way that the majority cannot understand?
+if the verses are perfect words of God, but our minds are unable to understand them, why are they written in a way that the majority cannot understand?
 Why are people who are not able to understand a magnificent Book being held responsible for it?

-5. and if we say that every verse that contradicts science and ethics is a 'wrong translation', instead of saying that it is a wrong and problematic verse, then do we really derive our morality from the verses or do we attribute our own morality to the verses?
+and if we say that every verse that contradicts science and ethics is a 'wrong translation', instead of saying that it is a wrong and problematic verse, then do we really derive our morality from the verses or do we attribute our own morality to the verses?

 Astronomy & Cosmology